Probing Pole Skipping through Scalar-Gauss-Bonnet coupling: Holographic Gravity Background:

 For $p=0$, pole-skipping has been exclusively studied previously in the five dimensions \cite{Wu:2019esr} and it has considered the back-reaction of the higher curvature on the background.
-In our study, we are interested in $p\neq 0$ cases and treating $\alpha'$ as a perturbative parameter, our background will remain unaffected by the back-reaction of the scalar field.
+In our study, we are interested in $p\neq 0$ cases and treating $\lambda$ as a perturbative parameter, our background will remain unaffected by the back-reaction of the scalar field as the background value of the scalar field is $\Phi=0$.
 Now taking the variation of the metric tensor in \eqref{pert_action}, we get the Einstein equation as follows